-Third, as outlined on the “About The Salamander’s Quill” page, it is the goal of this blog to chronicle my journey toward publication, to lay a foundation stone of my professional platform, to establish an online presence and to network with my writing peers.
-It is not however, to offer expertise as at present I have none.
+Third, as outlined on the “About The Salamander’s Quill” page, it is the goal of this blog to chronicle my journey toward publication, to lay a professional platform foundation paver, to establish an online presence, and to network with my writing peers.
+It is not, however, to offer expertise where I have none.

 A “novel” is a finished book of fiction and as such, I avoid referring to my writing as, “…working on my novel.”
 I find such statements on my part to be somewhat misleading and presumptive.